Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Relation with (irregular) meromorphic connections

-\item the level-zero complex symplectic reduction for the diagonal $G$-action---on products of coadjoint $G_{p}$-orbits---yields a description of an open de Rham space $\mc{M}^{*}_{\dR}$, viz. a moduli spaces of isomorphism classes of \emph{irregular} meromorphic connections on a holomorphically trivial principal bundle over the Riemann sphere (with prescribed positions of poles and irregular types~\cite[\S~5]{boalch_2007_quasi_hamiltonian_geometry_of_meromorphic_connections}; see ~\cite{boalch_2001_symplectic_manifolds_and_isomonodromic_deformations} for $G = \GL_{m}(\mb{C})$). \end{enumerate}
+\item the level-zero complex symplectic reduction for the diagonal $G$-action---on products of coadjoint $G_p$-orbits---yields a description of (the open part of) a de Rham space, parameterising isomorphism classes of irregular-singular meromorphic connections on a holomorphically-trivial principal $G$-bundle over the Riemann sphere (with prescribed positions of poles and irregular types~\cite[\S~5]{boalch_2007_quasi_hamiltonian_geometry_of_meromorphic_connections}; see ~\cite{boalch_2001_symplectic_manifolds_and_isomonodromic_deformations} for $G = \GL_m(\mb C)$). \end{enumerate}

-Moreover the diagonal $G$-action will correspond to taking $\mf{g}$-coinvariants for the tensor product of finite singular modules, generalising the tame case (see \S\S~\ref{sec:coinvariants} and~\ref{sec:irregular_conformal_blocks_space_with_duals}).
+Moreover the diagonal $G$-action will correspond to taking $\mf g$-coinvariants for the tensor product of finite singular modules, generalising the tame case (see \S\S~\ref{sec:coinvariants} and~\ref{sec:irregular_conformal_blocks_space_with_duals}).